google/mobly-snippet-lib/examples/ex2_espresso/README.md

 This tutorial shows you how to create snippets that automate the UI of another app using Espresso.

-The same approach can be used for any snippet that needs to access the classes or resources of another app.
+The same approach can be used  to create any snippet app that needs to access the classes or resources of any other single app.

 ## Overview